kubeshop/botkube-docs/docs/installation/webhook/index.md

   Alternatively, you can also update the configuration at runtime as documented [here](../../configuration/#updating-the-configuration-at-runtime)

-## Remove BotKube
+## Remove Botkube

-Execute following command to completely remove BotKube and related resources from your cluster
+Execute following command to completely remove Botkube and related resources from your cluster

 ```bash
 helm uninstall botkube